eda-abec/OneShot-GPS-Visualizer/README.md

 - make file input more decent, or even support drag&drop over whole page
 - fix bug with displaying header row as dot in top-left corner
 - center the dots (currently, their corner is on the actual coordinate)
+- some name and icon in header and tab bar
+- handle loading/reloading.
+Should already loaded points be kept?

 ## Acknowledgements